Density theorems for nonuniform sampling of bandlimited functions using derivatives or bunched measurements: Introduction

 \subsection{Bunched sampling}

-Nonetheless, uniform bunched sampling---also known as recurrent nonuniform sampling since it assumes periodic groups of nonuniform samples---has been a topic of numerous papers, in both the one-dimensional \cite{BunchedSampButzer,EldarFilterbank,BunchedSampKohlenberg,PapoulisGenSamp,PapoulisSignalAnalysis,SommenRecurrent,BunchedSampStrohmer,BunchedSampYen} and the multivariate case \cite{FaridaniBunchedSamp,MultidimFilterbank}.
+Uniform bunched sampling---also known as recurrent nonuniform sampling since it assumes periodic groups of nonuniform samples---has been a topic of numerous papers, in both the univariate \cite{BunchedSampButzer,EldarFilterbank,BunchedSampKohlenberg,PapoulisGenSamp,PapoulisSignalAnalysis,SommenRecurrent,BunchedSampStrohmer,BunchedSampYen} and the multivariate case \cite{FaridaniBunchedSamp,MultidimFilterbank}.
 In this setting, as in the uniform derivative sampling, one is allowed to sample above the Nyquist rate.
-Namely, if the uniform bunched sampling set of points is interpreted as the union of $s+1$ uniform sequences, then each of these sequences can be taken at $s+1$ times the Nyquist rate.
-However, one might want to know what happens if these groups of nonuniform samples are as well distributed nonuniformly.
-What if one must allow for bigger distances between sampling sensors due to some natural constraints, can one use nonperiodic bunches of sensors and therefore sample above the Nyquist rate?
-Is there a lower bound on the width of these bunches?
-These are some of the questions that we address in the current paper.
-To the best of our knowledge, there is no earlier work which considers this type of nonuniform bunched sampling.
+Namely, if the uniform set of bunched points is interpreted as the union of $s+1$ uniform sequences, then each of these sequences can be taken at $s+1$ times the Nyquist rate.
+However, one might want to know what happens if each of these sequences is nonuniform, i.e.~if the groups of nonuniform samples are not repeating periodically, but instead are distributed nonuniformly.
+This setting corresponds to nonuniform bunched sampling that we consider in the present paper.

+To the best of our knowledge, there is no earlier work which considers nonuniform bunched sampling.
+Nonetheless, there is a list of questions that naturally arises in regards to this sampling problem.
+For instance, in the setting where one must allow for bigger distances between sampling sensors due to some natural constraints, could one use nonperiodic bunches of sensors and thus sample above the Nyquist rate?
+Is there a lower bound on the width of those bunches?
+We answer these questions in the univariate setting in the current paper.